Academics

 BC Admissions Appointment Tool

 Brooklyn College is an integral part of the cultural and artistic energy of New York City.
-Our faculty members in Health and Nutrition Sciences offer incomparable expertise and tremendous talent, and each bring a unique perspective to their teaching and mentoring in and out of the classroom.
+Our faculty members in the Department of Health and Nutrition Sciences offer incomparable expertise and tremendous talent, and each brings a unique perspective to their teaching and mentoring in and out of the classroom.

 Through job fairs, the internship database, and internship panels, the Magner Career Center gives students in the nutrition M.S. program access to internships at a variety of companies.

-In addition, the Academy of Nutrition and Dietetics–accredited Dietetic Internship (DI) enables students to apply theory and research to practice in clinical, community, and food service settings, thereby enriching their education and preparing them to make significant contributions to the profession.
+In addition, the Academy of Nutrition and Dietetics–accredited Dietetic Internship enables students to apply theory and research to practice in clinical, community, and food service settings, thereby enriching their education and preparing them to make significant contributions to the profession.

 Brooklyn College nutrition alumni have found employment with many organizations, including: